jnkather/ColorDeconvolutionMatlab/readme.md

 ![Fiji Output](FijiOutput.jpg "Fiji Output")
 Panels: Original - Hematoxylin - DAB - residual

 The source image is stained with Hematoxylin and DAB.
 The third channel represents the residual and should be empty.
-Here, the standard values fit pretty well and the residual is small.
+Here, the standard values for the deconvolution matrix fit pretty well and the residual is small.

 ### Output of my code